To love one another

 In today’s Gospel Jesus asks us to love one another as he loves us.
 He talks about the importance of looking out for our friends, and how we can all be friends of Jesus.
 He spoke these words at the Last Supper just after he washed the feet of the apostles, by doing this he was showing them how they should love one another.
 It is a sacrificial love, it’s a love that gives, serves and spreads joy and as followers of Jesus we are asked to do the same thing.
 Jesus said, “This is my commandment: love one another as I have loved you,” this is a very big commandment.
 Jesus is asking us not only to love our friends but to love everyone!
 This is not always so easy, and sometimes we make mistakes, we might be faced with obstacles which stop us from showing our love for others.
 If you see a new boy or girl at school and no one is talking to them or playing with them, what would you choose to do?
 Ignore them and continue to play with your friends or try to make friends with them so that they will not feel lonely?

 Jesus wants us to love others.
 Even to those who sometimes hurt us because that is the way that Jesus loved us.
 Just think if we gave something to others without expecting anything in return, how much better would the world be?
 During this week, think how you can give to others in secret and try it out to see how you feel.
 You will be filled with joy and you will be producing the “fruit” which Jesus talked about in last weeks’ Gospel.
-Since today it is Mothers’ Day it would be a great day to start!
+As a reminder of Jesus’ commandment “to love one another” you could try out this Paperman and Heart craft (the above instructions), whilst listening to this song: Love one another.

 Sign of the cross.